 82: Infantry (Nachal, Golani, etc.)

-97: Infantry, Gadzar/Sayerot (Special Forces), Air Force (fun fact – 97 is the highest score you can get, three points are automatically deducted because your soldier has had a brit milah)
+97: Infantry, Gadzar/Sayerot (Special and Elite Forces), Air Force. (fun fact – 97 is the highest score you can get, three points are automatically deducted for male soldiers because of their brit milah)

 Michve Alon